phil-mansfield/shellfish/README.md

 Once you've done this, its time to download and install Shellfish's dependencies.
 You will need the version control software [git](https://git-scm.com/) installed on your machine.
 Run the shell script `download.sh` (no need for root access).
 To test whether installation was successful, type `$ shellfish hello`.
+If you get any errors during this process, it means that one of Shellfish's dependencies has changed its public API without warning (again): email me or [submit an issue](https://github.com/phil-mansfield/shellfish/issues), and I'll fix it.

 After you've downloaded shellfish for the first time, you can update it to the latest version at any time by running the shell script `update.sh`.